This article was originally published on March 9, 2016, and was updated on Feb. 22, 2019.

 Health insurance continues to be in the news, and shows no signs of going away.
 Everyone needs it — even if you are self-employed.
 So you end up paying for health insurance, just like you did when you were working for someone else.
 However, there is a tax benefit to doling out some additional cash for the cost of health insurance.
-You can deduct health insurance costs on line 29 of your federal tax return.
+You can deduct health insurance costs on your federal tax return.

 If you have paid premiums for health insurance, there are few things you need to keep in mind.